AI News digest — April 11, 2026

 Anthropic’s $30B Run-Rate + Google/Broadcom Deal

-Anthropic is reportedly hitting a $30 billion annual run-rate, a staggering number for a company this young.
+Anthropic is reportedly hitting a $30 billion annual run-rate.
 Separately, Google and Broadcom are teaming up on a major infrastructure deal to expand AI compute capacity.

 Claude Cowork — IT Admin Tools

-• Zoom transcript → action items pipeline (automatic meeting summarization with task extraction)
+- Zoom transcript to action items pipeline (automatic meeting summarization with task extraction)

 Microsoft Copilot Buttons Removed from Windows 11